susanamarquez/susanamarquez/README.md

-### Hi there 👋 I'm Susana
+### Hi there 👋 I'm Susana!

 ### 🔭 I'm currently studying Humanities at the University Pompeu Fabra.
-- The University is in Barcelona.
 - My speciality would be the Modern and Contemporary world.
+- The University is located in Barcelona.

 ### 🌱 I’m currently learning:
 - Literature
 - Art
 - History
 - Philosophy